swcarpentry-ja/carpentries-coc/topic_folders/mentoring/mentoring-subcommittee-roles.md

 #### Requirements

-- Member of the mentoring subcommittee
+- Member of the mentoring committee
-- Member of the steering or training committee
+- Member of the Executive Council or the Trainers Group

 #### To Volunteer

 - Join the mentoring committee
-- Discuss with other steering/training committee members
+- Discuss with other Executive Council and/or Trainers Group members

 ### Staff Liaison

 #### Responsibilities

-- Serving as liaison between the subcommittee and the Carpentries staff.
+- Serving as liaison between the committee and Carpentries staff.
-- Providing resources for subcommittee functioning (staff time, tools, etc.)
+- Providing resources for committee functioning (staff time, tools, etc.)
-- Engaging and assisting in subcommittee work where needed.
+- Engaging and assisting in committee work where needed.
 - Encouraging open communication among members.
-- Communicating progress of subcommittee activities to the staff at least once per month.
+- Communicating progress of committee activities to the staff at least once per month.
-- Providing pertinent updates to the subcommittee that will affect their goals.
+- Providing pertinent updates to the committee that will affect their goals.

 #### Time Commitment